 - Endorphins: The person rocks habitually to relieve extreme stress.

-The presence of other illnesses and individual factors may also explain rocking as an autistic symptom.
+The presence of other illnesses and individual factors may also explain rocking as symptom of autism spectrum disorder.
 Rocking is one type of repetitive movement that can be seen in autism, but more than abnormal movement is required for a diagnosis.
-However, this may be a recognizable clue that something is wrong and should prompt a discussion with a doctor.
+However, this behavior should prompt a discussion with a mental health professional.

 Other Causes of Rocking